ad-repo/daily-workspace/README.md

   - Labels and list associations are preserved
   - Multiple cards can be pinned simultaneously
   - Unpin at any time to stop copying forward
+  - **⚠️ Smart Deletion**: Deleting any copy of a pinned entry automatically unpins ALL copies to prevent the entry from reappearing
 - **Daily Goals**: Set goals for each day (visible as tooltips in calendar)
   - **Rich Text Editor**: Full formatting support (bold, italic, underline, strikethrough, headings, lists, task lists with checkboxes, links, code, blockquotes)
   - **Scrollable**: Goals scroll when content exceeds 300px height